All Episodes

 But you know what?

-This is this guy's grip.
+This is this guy's grab.

 Nobody's ever heard of this guy.

-I certainly have, and maybe you're the only one on this radio program who has heard of this guy.
+And maybe you're the only one on this radio program who has heard of this guy.

 But at the end of the day, Rush, at the end of the day, it is we on the side of right, rugged individualism, and conservative ideas that are going to win the day to hell with these people.